mozilla/data-docs/src/cookbooks/bigquery/querying.md

 ### Caveats

-- Each or our tables is exposed by a view in the `mozdata` project, which in some cases it applies filters or business definitions.
+- Each or the derived tables is exposed by a view in the `mozdata` project, which in some cases apply additional filters or business definitions.
 As a best practice and whenever possible, query the view instead of directly querying the underlying table(s).
 - Most tables are partitioned by date and you can scan much less data by filtering on the partition field (usually `submission_timestamp` or `submission_date`).
   These dates are always in UTC.